- Academics & Programs

 - Two approved electives.
 The list of approved electives eligible for the certificate program may vary from year to year.

-Completion of two semester field placement (total = 600 hours)
+Completion of 2-semester field placement (total = 600 hours)

 Applicants must complete the required application materials to be admitted to the Gerontology Graduate Certificate Program.
 They should: